MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

    ![configure pre-approved email template](../includes/media/parallel-modern-approvals/yes-email-config.png)

-To report a rejection, use the **IF NO, DO NOTHING** side of the **Condition** branch, and then repeat these steps to add a template for the rejection email.
+To send an email when a request is rejected, use the **IF NO, DO NOTHING** side of the **Condition** branch, and then repeat the preceding steps to add a template for the rejection email.

-   Note: Your flow uses the preceding steps (on the **IF NO, DO NOTHING** branch) to send an email when the vacation request is rejected.

-Repeat the preceding steps on the **Start an approval 2** (sales) and **Start an approval 3** (human resources) branches.
+Repeat the preceding steps on the **Start an approval 2** (the approval request to sales) and **Start an approval 3** (the approval request to human resources) branches.

 ## Update the vacation request with the decision

-Perform these steps to update SharePoint when decisions are made.
+Perform the following steps to update SharePoint when decisions are made.

    Note: Be sure perform these steps on both the **IF YES** and the **IF NO** sides of the branch.